Ritesh1137/MoronSlayer/README.md

 #### 🔭 I’m currently working on ChoiceBERT - a new LM architecture evaluating BERT's syntactic abilities with multi-masking, and Deep Convolutional Generative Adversarial Networks

-#### 👯 I’m currently looking to collaborate on Data Science | AI | ML projects.
+#### 👯 I’m looking to collaborate on Data Science | AI | ML projects.
 I aim to make impactful contributions that can change the world in a positive way

 #### 🌱 Other topics of interest include Information Theory, Genetics, Finance, Philosophy, Neuroscience, Economics, Psychology, Behavioral Science, Sustainability, Pure and Applied Mathematics, Quantum Mechanics